Sorority Formal Recruitment

-- To sign up for Recruitment Click Here!
+- To register for recruitment Click Here!

 There are two different ways you can join a sorority at John Carroll.
 One is through a formal process, which takes place in September of every fall semester, and the other is informal.
 During the formal process, women who are interested in joining a sorority will visit with each chapter during the course of a weekend to determine which chapter is the best fit.
 The culmination of formal recruitment is an event called Bid Day, when the chapter finds out who is joining their chapter.